vector-player/Depth-Anything-3/README.md

 ## ❓ FAQ

 - **Older GPUs without XFormers support**: See [Issue #11](https://github.com/ByteDance-Seed/Depth-Anything-3/issues/11).
 Thanks to [@S-Mahoney](https://github.com/S-Mahoney) for the solution!

+## 🏢 Awesome DA3 Projects

+A community-curated list of Depth Anything 3 integrations across 3D tools, creative pipelines, robotics, and web/VR viewers, including but not limited to these.
+You are welcome to submit your DA3-based project via PR, and we will review and feature it if applicable.

+- [DA3-blender](https://github.com/xy-gao/DA3-blender): Blender addon for DA3-based 3D reconstruction from a set of images.

+- [ComfyUI-DepthAnythingV3](https://github.com/PozzettiAndrea/ComfyUI-DepthAnythingV3): ComfyUI nodes for Depth Anything 3, supporting single/multi-view and video-consistent depth with optional point‑cloud export.

+- [DA3-ROS2-Wrapper](https://github.com/GerdsenAI/GerdsenAI-Depth-Anything-3-ROS2-Wrapper): Real-time DA3 depth in ROS2 with multi-camera support.

+- [VideoDepthViewer3D](https://github.com/amariichi/VideoDepthViewer3D): Streaming videos with DA3 metric depth to a Three.js/WebXR 3D viewer for VR/stereo playback.

 ## 📝 Citations